Laudianism: Laudianism and the English Civil War

-Priests and bishops who had gathered in Convocation to draft the canons of 1640 made high claims for the ceremonies and rites of the Established Church but, within months, were unable to enforce them.
+During the First English Civil War Priests and bishops who had gathered in Convocation to draft the canons of 1640, within months, were unable to enforce them.
 By December 1640 thirteen bishops had been impeached, with another dozen having followed them by December 1641.
-Within eight weeks of the opening of Parliament, the Houses were calling not for the restoration of the pre-Laudian church, along Elizabethan or Jacobean lines, but the abolition of the entire ecclesiastical order and its reconstruction in a Puritan mould.
-The removal of ecclesiastical judges and the abolition of the High Commission meant that the Established Church was unprotected on a parish level.
-Prayer books and surplices were torn up; communion tables were relocated and altar rails were burned.
-The re-establishment of the Anglican Church, in its Laudian version, would not occur until the Restoration in 1660.
+Within eight weeks of the opening of Parliament, the Houses were calling not for the restoration of the Anglican church, but the abolition of the entire ecclesiastical order and its reconstruction in a Puritan mold.

+During the conflicts the removal of ecclesiastical judges and the abolition of the High Commission meant that the Established Church was unprotected on a parish level since the Church could no longer charge anyone with a crime.
+Prayer books and surplices were torn up; communion tables were relocated and altar rails were burned by the Puritans.

+The re-establishment of the Anglican Church would not occur until the Restoration in 1660 when William Juxon, who gave King Charles I his last rites, was made Archbishop of Canterbury.